 Screen installation shall be accomplished in a manner that prevents damage to the screen or casing and prevents material from bypassing the well screen.

-A packer or shale trap shall be used to provide a sand seal between the bottom of a well casing pipe and the top of a screen.
+A packer or shale trap may be used to provide a sand seal between the bottom of a well casing pipe and the top of a screen.
 Packers and shale traps shall meet the requirements of s.
 NR 812.11 (13)